-Following the modelling described in the section above it has been calculated after how many years repairing a TV could be considered as a more environmentally friendly scenario than replacing the TV with a new one.

-It has been assumed that the failure of parts occurs at year 4.
-Results of the calculations for Global Warming Potential (GWP) are shown in Table 15.
-The year of failure does not influence the results from an environmental point of view: the lifetime after repair (x) varies if failure occurs for example at year 1 or 8, but not the break-even time, i.e. the total lifetime that the TV should last to be an environmentally viable solution.
-When calculating the break-even time for other impact categories the number of years obtained did not change significantly (variations are of the order of $\pm 0.1$ years).
+830 Following the modelling described in the above section, the number of years that a repaired 831 TV has to last, to be considered as a more environmentally friendly solution than replacement, 832 have been calculated.
+It has been assumed that the failure of critical parts occurs at year 4.
+833 Results of the calculations for Global Warming Potential (GWP) are shown in Table 15.
+It should be observed that the year of failure does not influence the results from an 834 835 environmental point of view: x varies if failure occurs for example at year 1 or 8, but not the 836 total lifetime that the TV should last to be an environmentally viable solution.
+When 837 calculating the break-even time for other impact categories the number of years obtained does 838 not change significantly (variation of ± 0.1 years).

-The repair operation implies additional impacts due to the replacement of the part, which are compensated if the product is used longer up to the point in which repair becomes potentially more beneficial than replacing a device.
-In the case of T-con board and main PCB, the device should be used at least 3-4 years longer than the average to make repair beneficial.
-The choice if to repair or not the product will depend on socio-economic considerations.
-Extra-time of use is instead negligible in case of the speakers.
-This means that repair of speakers could be always an attractive solution.
+839 The repair operation implies additional impacts due to the replacement of the part, which are 840 compensated if the product is used longer up to the point in which repair becomes potentially 841 more beneficial than replacing a device.
+In the case of T-con board, the device should be used 842 more than 4 years longer than the average to make repair beneficial, while the extra-time of 843 use is negligible in case of the speakers.

-Part repaired Year of failure x (years) Break-even time (years)
+Part repaired x (years) Break even time (years)

-Main PCB 4 9.4 13.4
+Main PCB 9.4 13.4

-T-con board 4 10.2 14.2
+T-con board 10.2 14.2

-Speakers 4 6 10
+Speakers 6 10